 Get into the spirit of things this Halloween by letting the kids cause some creative chaos in the kitchen with flour, fondant icing and a colourful assortment of sweets.
-These fun, festive and easy-to-make recipes will give them plenty of frighteningly fabulous treats to nibble on before setting off on their trick or treating adventures.
+These fun, festive and easy-to-make recipes will give them plenty of frighteningly fabulous treats to nibble on.
 It’s sure to be a scream…

 Our top 10 Halloween recipes to make with kids